eps696/stylegan2/README.md

 ```
  train_resume.bat newdata ffhq-512.pkl --finetune
 ```
-There's no need to go for exact steps in this case, you may stop when you're ok with the results (it's better to set low `lod_step_kimg` to follow the progress).
+There's no need to go for exact steps in this case, you may stop when you're ok with the results (it's better to set low `lod_kimg` to follow the progress).
 Again, `--d_aug` would greatly enhance training here.
 There's also `--freezeD` option, supposedly enhancing finetuning on similar data.

 ## Generation

-* Generate smooth looped animation to test the model:
+Results (frame sequences and videos) are saved by default under `_out` directory.

+* Test the model in its native resolution:
 ```
  gen.bat ffhq-1024.pkl
 ```

-* Generate custom smooth looped animation between random latent points ('z' space):
+* Generate custom animation between random latent points (in `z` space):
 ```
- gen.bat ffhq-1024 1280-720 500-20
+ gen.bat ffhq-1024 1920-1080 100-20
 ```
-This will load `ffhq-1024.pkl` from `models` directory and make a 1280x720 px video of 500 frames, with interpolation step of 20 frames between keypoints.
-Please note: omitting `.pkl` extension would load custom network, effectively enabling arbitrary resolution, multi-latent blending, etc. Using filename with extension will load the network from PKL "as is" (useful to test foreign downloaded models).
+This will load `ffhq-1024.pkl` from `models` directory and make a 1920x1080 px looped video of 100 frames, with interpolation step of 20 frames between keypoints.
+Please note: omitting `.pkl` extension would load custom network, effectively enabling arbitrary resolution, multi-latent blending, etc. Using filename with extension will load original network from PKL (useful to test foreign downloaded models).
 There are `--cubic` and `--gauss` options for animation smoothing, and few `--scale_type` choices.
-Add `--save_lat` option to save all traversed dlatent points as Numpy array in `*.npy` file (useful for further curating).
+Add `--save_lat` option to save all traversed dlatent `w` points as Numpy array in `*.npy` file (useful for further curating).

 * Generate more various imagery:
 ```
- gen.bat ffhq-1024 3072-1024 500-20 -n 3-1
+ gen.bat ffhq-1024 3072-1024 100-20 -n 3-1
 ```
 This will produce animated composition of 3 independent frames, blended together horizontally (like the image in the repo header).
 Argument `--splitfine X` controls boundary fineness (0 = smoothest).
 Instead of simple frame splitting, one can load external mask(s) from b/w image file (or folder with file sequence):
 ```
- gen.bat ffhq-1024 3072-1024 500-20 --latmask <path>
+ gen.bat ffhq-1024 1024-1024 100-20 --latmask _in/mask.jpg
 ```
 Arguments `--digress X` would add some animated funky displacements with X strength (by tweaking initial const layer params).
 Arguments `--trunc X` controls truncation psi parameter, as usual.

 **NB**: Windows batch-files support only 9 command arguments; if you need more options, you have to edit batch-file itself.

-* Project external images onto StyleGAN2 model dlatent points ('w' space):
+* Project external images onto StyleGAN2 model dlatent points (in `w` space):
 ```
- project.bat ffhq-1024.pkl <imagedir>
+ project.bat ffhq-1024.pkl photo
 ```
 The result (found dlatent points as Numpy arrays in `*.npy` files, and video/still previews) will be saved to `_out/proj` directory.

-* Generate smooth animation between saved dlatent points ('w' space):
+* Generate smooth animation between saved dlatent points (in `w` space):
 ```
- play_dlatents.bat ffhq-1024 mynpy 50 1920-1080
+ play_dlatents.bat ffhq-1024 dlats 25 1920-1080
 ```
-This will load saved dlatent points from `_in/mynpy` and produce a smooth looped animation between them (with resolution 1920x1080 and interpolation step of 50 frames). `mynpy` may be a file or a directory with `*.npy` files.
+This will load saved dlatent points from `_in/dlats` and produce a smooth looped animation between them (with resolution 1920x1080 and interpolation step of 25 frames). `dlats` may be a file or a directory with `*.npy` or `*.npz` files.
 To select only few frames from a sequence `somename.npy`, create text file with comma-delimited frame numbers and save it as `somename.txt` in the same directory (check examples for FFHQ model).
-You can also "style" the result: setting `--style_npy_file blonde458.npy` will load dlatent from `blonde458.npy` and apply it to higher layers, producing some visual similarity. `--cubic` smoothing and `--digress X` displacements are also applicable here.
+You can also "style" the result: setting `--style_dlat blonde458.npy` will load dlatent from `blonde458.npy` and apply it to higher layers, producing some visual similarity. `--cubic` smoothing and `--digress X` displacements are also applicable here.

-* Generate animation from saved point and feature directions (say, aging/smiling/etc for faces model) in dlatent ('w') space:
+* Generate animation from saved point and feature directions (say, aging/smiling/etc for faces model) in dlatent `w` space:
 ```
  play_vectors.bat ffhq-1024.pkl blonde458.npy vectors_ffhq
 ```